Victor Grossman in his library, with some of the books he published in East Germany. Photo by Uli Kohls. Photos courtesy of Victor Grossman.

 The draft began again in 1948 with the Korean War.
-At the same time, the Internal Security Act was passed, a law that said that members of the Communist party or its front organizations had to register with the police as foreign agents.
+At the same time, the Internal Security Act was passed, a law that said that members of the Communist party or its front organisations had to register with the police as foreign agents.
 For every day that you didn’t register, it was up to five years in prison.
 I got my draft notice in October of 1950.
 I quit my job and went back to New York.
-When you got drafted, you had to sign a statement: “I am not and have never been a member of the above organizations.”
-There were over 100 organizations listed—a couple of fascist and Nazi organizations, but 80 to 90 percent of them were left-wing organizations, some dating back to the 20s and 30s.
+When you got drafted, you had to sign a statement: “I am not and have never been a member of the above organisations.”
+There were over 100 organisations listed – a couple of fascist and Nazi organisations, but 80 to 90 percent of them were left-wing organisations, some dating back to the 20s and 30s.
 I was in about a dozen of them.
 I thought, Should I sign this damn thing?

-Would you have been excluded from the draft if you had admitted you were in those organizations?
+Would you have been excluded from the draft if you had admitted you were in those organisations?

 Yeah, possibly, but I would have been liable.
 The whole atmosphere was extremely tense.
 Anybody with a left-wing view was considered an agent and a traitor.
 Many years later, I talked to this guy I had been with at Harvard who said, “You should have refused to sign.”
 He refused and said that it was against his constitutional rights.
 Years later, of course, the Supreme Court ruled the whole thing unconstitutional.
 But I was scared.
 I figured it was two years, and maybe if I kept my mouth shut, I would make it through.
 I was sent to Bavaria and given a job as a company clerk.
 It was an easy job, but then I made a mistake.
 When you go into the army, they give you tests to see what you’re good at.
 They had one for Morse code, and I did well on it.
 So I was given an offer to leave Bad Tölz and go to Munich to do radio work.
 I knew they might check me over, but of course it was hard to say no.